Places to Visit in Reading, Berkshire

 There has been a Watermill at Mapledurham since Saxon times and present structure dates from the 15th century.
 The traditional wooden machinery is fully restored and the undershot waterwheel can be seen in action powering the great French burr milestones to produce flour on open afternoons each weekend during the summer.

-The great sense of continuing history and the idyllic setting add to pleasure of either an afternoon visit to the House or a longer
+The great sense of continuing history and the idyllic setting add to pleasure of an afternoon.

 In all there 34 listed buildings on this small country estate, a veritable feast of English Heritage.